EU Medical Device Regulation

-The Regulation will come into force officially in 2020, and places restrictions and reporting requirements on substances used in the design and manufacturing process of medical devices in order to reduce the potential risks posed by some 2,000 substances.
+The regulation will officially come into force in 2020, and places restrictions and reporting requirements on substances used in the design and manufacture of medical devices, excluding IV medical devices, in order to reduce the potential risks posed by some 2,000 substances.
 These risks can include wear debris, degradation products and processing residues released from the devices.
-The EU Medical Device Regulation cover devices, parts of those devices, or materials used within those devices that are: invasive and come into contact with the body, that administer or re-administer medicines, bodily fluids or other substances, and devices used to transport or store any such liquid.
+The EU Medical Device Regulation covers devices, parts of those devices or materials used within those devices that are: invasive and come into contact with the body, that administer or re-administer medicines, bodily fluids or other substances, and devices used to transport or store any such liquid.

 Is the In-Vitro Medical Device Regulation (EU) 2017/746 Different?

 The Regulation (EU) 2017/746 of the European Parliament and of the council of 5 April 2017 on in vitro diagnostic medical devices and repealing Directive 98/79/EC and Commission Decision 2010/227/EU is similar to the Medical Device Regulation (EU) 2017/745, but there are several notable differences companies should know.